Multinationals, governments and tax

 We follow the OECD best-practice guidelines when agreeing prices for the provision of such (intra-company) services in order to ensure that we follow best international practice.
 For example, the intellectual property (IP) associated with the Vodafone brand is held in the UK, and the team of brand and marketing professionals responsible for the strategic international development and deployment of the Vodafone brand is also based in London.
 The IP transfer pricing arrangements in place ensure our subsidiaries pay an arm’s-length, externally benchmarked and verified royalty fee to our UK-based Group entity for the use of the Vodafone brand.

 In addition to the Brand team, Vodafone operates other global centres of excellence, with major hubs in nine countries,– each of which fulfils a number of specialist roles supporting our operating companies.
 We have established international IT and back office support hubs in countries including Egypt, Germany, Hungary, India, Ireland, Romania and the UK, and we provide insurance services from our regulated businesses in Malta.
-All of our Luxembourg subsidiaries also operate under the same rules and further details on the activities in this country can be found on page xx in this Report.
+All of our Luxembourg subsidiaries also operate under the same rules and further details on the activities in this country can be found in our Report.
 All these services are provided on transparent and commercially validated market terms, and all of our subsidiaries (both those that offer these services and those that benefit from them) comply in full with local tax rules on transfer pricing.